MinecraftForge/Documentation/docs/datastorage/worldsaveddata.md

 The basis of the system is the `WorldSavedData` class.
 This class provides the basic methods used to manage the data:

-* `writeToNBT`: Allows the implementation to write data to the world.
+* `write`: Allows the implementation to write data to the world.
-* `readFromNBT`: Allows the implementation to load previously saved data.
+* `read`: Allows the implementation to load previously saved data.
 * `markDirty`: This method is not overridden by the implementation.
 Instead, it must be called after changing the data, to notify Minecraft that there are changes that need to be written.
-If not called, the existing data will be kept instead, and `writeToNBT` will not get called.
+If not called, the existing data will be kept instead, and `write` will not get called.

 An implementation will override this class, and instances of this implementation will be attached to the `World` objects, ready to store any required data.